-The Sydney Policy Lab is in the RD Watt Building on the University of Sydney’s Camperdown Campus.
-Our spaces facilitate collaborative work, from video conferences and board meetings to participatory workshops and larger public meetings.
+The Sydney Policy Lab is housed within the historic RD Watt Building on the University of Sydney’s Camperdown Campus.
+Our spaces have been designed to facilitate community led policy development and the collaborative work it requires.

-The Lab commissioned local and international photographers to capture the diversity of everyday life across Sydney.
-Scenes from festivals, public transport, museums, libraries, universities, parks, urban gardens, community centres, eateries, city streets and other places of gathering were documented in early 2019.
+In early 2019 and 2023, the Lab commissioned local and international photographers to capture the diversity of everyday life across Sydney.
+They captured and documented portraits of everyday Sydneysiders, scenes from festivals, public transport, museums, libraries, universities, parks, urban gardens, community centres, eateries, city streets and other places of gathering.
 Some of the highlights are included below, and a selection is on exhibition in our building.

 Tim Fennis is an Amsterdam-based photographer, specialising in portrait and street photography.
 He thoroughly enjoys meeting people from all walks of life and capturing their portraits, whether in his studio or a chance encounter.
 Tim is always trying to tell a story through his images, wherever in the world he may be.